espocrm/documentation/docs/extensions/sales-pack/inventory-management.md

 It's possible to view quantity for a specific Inventory Number.

+### Removal Strategy

+The Removal Strategy is defined in a Product record.
+It determines how Inventory Numbers will be sorted when a user picks a number for a deliery or transfer order.

+Available options:

+* FIFO – first in, first out; sorted by *Incoming Date* in ascending order;
+* FEFO – first expired, first out; sorted by *Expiration Date* in ascending order;
+* LIFO – last in, first out; sorted by *Incoming Date* in descending order.

 ### Batch

 Multiple inventory items can be assigned to one Batch number.